Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 # Gen 6 Main (MT) Seed RNG

-The initial (MT) seed generation in gen 6 games is being affected by many things and thus is really flexible.

-With the correct steps, we can take advantage of this and force a specific seed inside a specific date of our choice.
+We know that in most generations, in order to RNG manipulate the initial seed, for the most part we have to boot the game in a specific date / time.

+Gen 4 adds some variety, giving us a list of possible dates for each seed to choose from, but not all dates are possible for a given seed.

+In gen 6 on the other hand, after finding a seed that matches our preferences (shiny, IVs etc), we can choose not only the date but also the time (hours, minutes and seconds) for that seed.
-This is useful when the user wants the Pokemon's summary screen date to match the actual date of the RNG.

-It is also possible to force a specific seed in a specific date + time which is useful for simultaneous manipulation of both the MT and TinyMT seeds.
+Forcing a seed in a specific date is useful when the user wants the Pokemon's summary screen date to match the actual date of the RNG while specific date + time allows simultaneous abuse of both the MT and TinyMT seeds (more advanced and rarely useful, don't worry if you don't understand this part).

-Keep in mind that, while possible on real 3ds, gen 6 MT seed RNG, is tedious and may not worth the time.
+Keep in mind that gen 6 initial seed RNG, while possible on a real 3ds, is tedious and may not worth the time.

-For this guide I am going to explain the method for Citra emulator only.
+For this guide I am gonna explain the method for Citra emulator only.

-**If you don't care about the exact date of your Pokemon, you can either try the [original method](https://pokerng.forumcommunity.net/?t=61239900#entry441604733) instead, written by Real.96, or follow the first method of this guide with some minor changes I am gonna explain.**

 ### Tools
 * [Tiny Finder](https://github.com/Bambo-Rambo/TinyFinder/releases)
 * [CitraRNG](https://github.com/Admiral-Fish/CitraRNG/releases)

-### Additional Tools
-* [3DS RNG Tool](https://github.com/Real96/3DSRNGTool/releases) (Fork from Real.96, for the above method)
-* [Gen6SeedTimeFinder](https://github.com/DevonStudios/Gen6SeedTimeFinder/releases) (for the above method)
-* [3DS Time Finder](https://github.com/Admiral-Fish/3DSTimeFinder) (for seed searching.
-Tiny Finder can be used as well)
+  or [PokeReader](https://github.com/zaksabeast/PokeReader/releases) (CitraRNG is gonna be used for this guide but the steps for PokeReader are the same)

-# Seed RNG - Specific Date / Any Date
+# Seed RNG - Specific / Any Date

-Use Tiny Finder or 3DS Time Finder to search for a seed of your choice.
+In Tiny Finder go to `Extra -> MT RNG -> Seed Search` to search to search for a seed of your choice.

-Load Citra and go to -> Emulation -> Configure -> System -> Clock and set it to "Fixed Time".
+Load Citra and go to `Emulation -> Configure -> System -> Clock` and set it to "Fixed Time".

-Then set the date in the "Startup time" option to the actual date you want **and the time to 00:00:00**.
+Then set the date in the `Startup time` option to the actual date you want **and the time to 00:00:00**.

-My target date is May 23 2022 so it should look like this:
+My target date is May 31 2022 so it should look like this:

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/MT%20Seed/Seed1.png)

-If you are doing the method for any date, this will be the minimum date that the tool will start searching from so you can put whatever you want.
+If you don't have any preference regarding the date (in this case the process will be faster), just put a random date in Citra **but in any case, make sure the time is set to 00:00:00**.

-Load the game, open CitraRNG and connect with Citra then skip the final cutscene at a frame of your choice **and write it down somewhere**, you are gonna reuse it later.
+Load the game, open CitraRNG and connect with Citra then skip the final cutscene by pressing `A` at a frame of your choice **and write it down somewhere**, you are gonna reuse it later.

 The final cutscene screens for XY (left) and ORAS (right) can be seen in the following images (ORAS requires to skip 2 cutscenes, of which only the second matters):

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/MT%20Seed/Seed7.png)

-I skipped at frame 300 which is an easy number for me to remember.
+I pressed `A` at frame 300 which is an easy number for me to remember.

-Freeze the game at the "Continue screen" and press "Update" in CitraRNG.
+The Initial Seed has just been generated so press `Update` in CitraRNG to read it.

-In Tiny Finder, go to -> Extra -> MT RNG -> Seed RNG and fill in the boxes.
+In Tiny Finder, switch to the `Seed RNG` tab and fill in the boxes.

-My target seed is FFFFFFFF, target date is 2022-05-23 and the other 2 values (Frame 300 Seed and Save Parameter) I read them from CitraRNG.
+My target seed is `FFFFFFFF`, target date is 2022-05-31 and the other 2 values (Frame 300 Seed and Save Parameter), I copy-paste them from CitraRNG.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/MT%20Seed/Seed2.png)
 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/MT%20Seed/Seed3.png)

 Even if you don't target a specific date, you still need to put the date you used in Citra earlier, just keep the "Target Date" box unchecked.
-The tool will find many more results to choose in later dates as well which makes the process faster if you are not picky about the date itself.
+The tool will find many more results to choose in later dates as well which -as said- makes the process faster if you are not picky about the date itself.

 The results in Tiny Finder show that after pressing 'A' to load the save file, if I save the game at frame **12476**, my new Save Parameter will change to **79913DDC**.

-If done right, all I will have to do, is reload Citra at date **2022-05-23T15:07:11** as shown in the tool, and if I skip the cutscene at the same frame number (300) I did earlier, I will hit my target seed.
+If done right, all I will have to do, is reload Citra at date **2022-05-31T15:07:11** as shown in the tool, and if I skip the cutscene at the same frame number (300) I did earlier, I will hit my target seed.

 Let's get this done, I need to save at frame 12476.